clipper-digital/promiscuous-mysql/README.md

 Creates a new `Connection` instance, invokes the callback with the new instance, then ends the connection.

 * `name` (String): The name of the pool to use.
 * `callback` (Function: `function(connection) Returns: Promise`): A callback used to perform queries with the created connection.
 Must return a promise indicating whether the operation was successful.
-The value of the promise returned from the callback will become the return value for `withConnection()`.
+The value of the promise returned from the callback will become the return value for `withPooledConnection()`.
 If there is an error creating the connection, the callback will not be invoked and the returned promise will be rejected.